420queen/test_guesser/README.md

    `jquery-3.7.1.min.js` inside it.
 Make sure the name matches exactly.
 2. Download Leaflet from <https://leafletjs.com/download.html> and copy `leaflet.js` and `leaflet.css` into a folder named `leaflet`.
 3. Prepare your map tiles.
-If you only have a `.mbtiles` file, use a tool like `mb-util` to convert it into a folder structure `tiles/{z}/{x}/{y}.png`.
+If you have a `.mbtiles` file, use a tool such as `mb-util` to convert it into a folder structure `tiles/{z}/{x}/{y}.png`.
+   The game expects this `tiles` folder next to `index.html`.
 4. Copy the entire project (including the `tiles` folder) onto your SD card.
 5. Open `index.html` in the tablet's browser.
 The game should start even in airplane mode.
+If the map stays blank, check that the `tiles` folder exists and contains images.

 The `locations.js` file already contains the location data so no server is needed.